hackclub/hackclub/workshops/discord_message_bot/README.md

 client.on('message', (message) => {
 //The other commands we wrote would be here if (message.content == `${prefix}help`) {
-    message.channel.send(
-      'To send a message do: !write {messageKey} {message}\nTo get a message do: !get {messageKey}\nTo delete a message !delete {messageKey}\nTo view your    messages !list'
+    message.channel.send("To send a message do: !write {messageKey} {message}\nTo get a message do: !get {messageKey}\nTo delete a message !delete {messageKey}\nTo view your messages !list");
-    )
   }
 }
 ```

-This message just sends a message to discord with all the available commands.
+This message just sends a message to Discord with all the available commands.
 You can add to it if you create your own!

 ## Final Source Code